dailydotdev/daily/README.md

 That's it! 🥂

 Now you have all the required services running.
-Each project' repo explains what services are needed and how to get started with them.
+Each project's repo explains what services are needed and how to get started with them.

 > Note that currently not all services are ready (or needed) for local environment so Daily Redirector and Daily Monetization services are not available for you.
 >